Enhancing Patient Communication: The Importance of Double-Checking in Spanish

 Physical Therapist – Teach-Back for Exercises

-A patient is learning a rehabilitation exercise for their knee.
-The PT demonstrates the exercise and then asks the patient to do a teach-back to confirm they understood correctly.
+In a rehabilitation setting, a patient is learning an exercise for their knee.
+The PT demonstrates and then asks the patient to confirm their understanding.

 (Patient attempts the exercise)